-Cal State Fullerton, TCU earn spots in College World Series
+Titans, Frogs, FSU, LSU earn spots in College World Series

-Cal State Fullerton and TCU wrapped up two-game sweeps in the NCAA baseball super regionals on Sunday to clinch spots in the College World Series.
+Cal State Fullerton, TCU, Florida State and LSU wrapped up their NCAA baseball super regionals on Sunday and clinched spots in the College World Series.

-The Titans and Horned Frogs will join No. 1 national seed Oregon State, No. 7 Louisville and Texas A&M in the CWS, which starts Saturday in Omaha, Nebraska.
-The three other spots will be filled Sunday night and Monday.
+The Titans, Horned Frogs, Seminoles and Tigers will join No. 1 national seed Oregon State, No. 7 Louisville and Texas A&M in the CWS, which starts Saturday in Omaha, Nebraska.
+Wake Forest or Florida will fill the last spot Monday.

-Fullerton locked up an 18th CWS appearance, and second in three years, with a 2-1 win at Long Beach State.
-TCU reached Omaha for the fourth straight year and fifth time since 2010 with a 8-1 victory over Missouri State.
+Fullerton locked up an 18th CWS appearance, and second in three years, with a 2-1 win over Long Beach State in Game 3.
+Sixth-seeded TCU reached Omaha for the fourth straight year and fifth time since 2010 with an 8-1 victory over Missouri State in Game 2.

-Sam Houston State was at Florida State and Mississippi State was at LSU in Game 2s on Sunday night.
+Florida State beat Sam Houston State 19-0, the largest margin of victory in a super regional, to complete a sweep.
+The Seminoles are in the CWS for the 22nd time and first since 2012.

+Fourth-seeded LSU swept Mississippi State with a 14-4 win in a game that had three rain delays totaling more than an hour.
+The Tigers, who have won 16 straight games, are heading to Omaha for the second time in three years and 18th overall.

-The second game of the Wake Forest-Florida super regional in Gainesville, Florida, was suspended in the bottom of the fifth because of rain.
+The second game of the Wake Forest-Florida super regional in Gainesville, Florida, was suspended in the bottom of the fifth inning because of rain.
 The game will resume at 1:04 p.m.
 EDT Monday with the Demon Deacons leading 5-4.
-Florida won the series opener Saturday.
+Third-seeded Florida won the series opener Saturday.

 In Long Beach, California, Fullerton's Colton Eastman pitched one-hit shutout ball over seven innings with eight strikeouts and four walks.
 The Titans managed only two hits against four pitchers.
 They scored their runs in the fourth inning when John Sheaks hit the first two batters with pitches and Hank LoForte singled both of them in.
 The Dirtbags' only run was unearned, coming on a passed ball in the sixth.

-Long Beach State, which won five of six against Fullerton in the regular season, scored three times in the first inning of Game 1 on Friday but was held without an earned run over the last 26 innings of the series.
+Long Beach State, which won five of six against Fullerton in the regular season, was held without an earned run over the last 26 innings of the series.

-TCU's Evan Skoug, who hit the go-ahead two-run homer in a 3-2 victory in Game 1 on Saturday, and Elliott Barzilli both went deep in the Horned Frogs' win in Fort Worth, Texas.
+TCU's Evan Skoug, who hit the go-ahead two-run homer in a 3-2 victory in Game 1 on Saturday, and Elliott Barzilli went deep in the Horned Frogs' win in Fort Worth, Texas.
 Brian Howard struck out 11 and limited the Bears to four hits in 7 1/3 innings.

 The Frogs have won all five of their games in the national tournament.
 They're the fifth program in 30 years to make four straight trips to the CWS.